 20-minute Sample Workout for Older Adults from Go4Life

 PARC Senior Living is a network of independent-living communities across B.C.’s Lower Mainland.
 We’re committed to supporting our residents, and other seniors, during the COVID-19 pandemic.
-Visit our novel coronavirus page for resources that can help during self-isolation, along with information on the most recent developments.
+Visit our COVID Resources page to stay informed on the most recent safety protocols at PARC.